PCC 10.4 Release Manual

 Where Can Staff Find the Resend Button?

 The “Resend” button appears in both Prescription History and in the Review & Sign section of the encounter where the original prescription was written.
-Clinical staff can use the “Resend” button in both places to queue up changes for a prescriber’s approval.
+Staff can use the “Resend” button in either place to queue up changes for a prescriber’s approval.
 To learn more about resending prescriptions, read Resend a Prescription.

 When the pharmacy runs out of your preferred controlled behavioral medication on the second month of a patient’s 3-month supply, you can resend that prescription—or any part of the supply—to a different pharmacy.